 We consider models built up from a collection of optimizations within an interacting physical, economic or virtual system.
 We show how optimization and equilibrium concepts can be deployed and resulting models solved within an extended mathematical programming framework.
 We propose a hybrid bottom-up top-down framework which combines the technological explicitness of real power flow electricity networks with the economic comprehensiveness of computable general equilibrium models.

 Michael C. Ferris is Professor of Computer Sciences and leads the Optimization Group within the Wisconsin Institutes for Discovery at the University of Wisconsin, Madison, USA.
 He received his PhD from the University of Cambridge, England in 1989.

 Prof. Ferris’ research is concerned with algorithmic and interface development for large scale problems in mathematical programming, including links to the GAMS and AMPL modeling languages, and general purpose software such as PATH, NLPEC and EMP.
 He has worked on many applications of both optimization and complementarity, including cancer treatment planning, energy modeling, economic policy, traffic and environmental engineering, video-on-demand data delivery, structural and mechanical engineering.

 Prof. Ferris is a SIAM fellow, an INFORMS fellow, received the Beale-Orchard-Hays prize from the Mathematical Programming Society and is a past recipient of a NSF Presidential Young Investigator Award, and a Guggenheim Fellowship.
 He serves on the editorial boards of Mathematical Programming, Transactions of Mathematical Software, and Optimization Methods and Software.

-See the NZSA / IASC-ARC website for details on other plenary speakers.
+See the NZSA / IASC-ARS website for details on other plenary speakers.